albfernandez/javadbf/README.md

 #Introduction

 Till late 90s dBase and its cousins were the most preferred database platform for small and even medium enterprise applications.
 They demanded only low hardware configurations and were cheaper to develop.
 I myself have developed and maintained many such applications.
 I liked the the dBase file structure called .dbf which is simple and good enough for the purpose.
-But eventually, more capable desktop databases like M$ Access came into picture.
+But eventually, more capable desktop databases like Microsoft Access came into picture.
 But still DBF file format remains one of the simplest way to store and transfer data.

 DBF format has some advantages over csv or XML: it can contain the structure definition including data type information.
 DBF is more like an open standard so it can be used as a data exchange format.
 If you have a database application with an RDBMS at the back-end and still you need to import a report to your spread sheet program, DBF format is the most elegant and sure-shot approach.